hackbg/fadroma/proc/fadroma-dsl/README.md

 Any misuse of the macro will result in simple **compile errors** -- not some hidden or unexpected runtime behavior.
-Additionally, the macro error messages should tell you exactly what you need to add or change in order for it to compile.
+Additionally, the macro error messages should tell you exactly what you need to add or change in order for the code to compile.

 ### Prerequisites